nusretbutunay/Tic-Tac-Toe/README.md

 # Tic Tac Toe Project with Ruby

-In this project, the student builds a Tic Tac Toe game.
+In this project, we built a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

 ## Built With